Niharika1008/stories-slider-insta/README.md

 ## 🚀 Features

-- **Responsive Layout**: Optimized for mobile devices with a fixed-height stories row and scrollable posts feed.
+- **Responsive Layout**: Optimized for mobiledevices with a fixed-height stories row and scrollable posts feed.
 - **Horizontal Scrolling Stories**: Mimics Instagram’s interface with smooth scrollable story slides.
 - **Vertical Scrollable Feed**: Posts are displayed in a vertically scrollable feed.
 - **Modular Components**: Built using React functional components for maintainability and scalability.